williamstome/williamstome.github.io.raw/_posts/2013-01-31-is-there-a-place-for-the-mind-in-physics-response.md

 My sister recently tweeted a link to an article entitled [Is There A Place For The Mind In Physics](http://www.npr.org/blogs/13.7/2013/01/29/169896128/is-there-a-place-for-the-mind-in-physics-part-i?sc=tw&amp;cc=share" target="_blank">"Is There A Place For The Mind In Physics)

-As I felt that I could not respond in 140 characters or less, I decided to post my thoughts here.
 I largely agree with the reviewer, but am quite incredulous towards some of the reviewed author's notions.
 Thanks for the read, sis!